SEB-9-BH/react-state-management/concepts/README.md

 - Set the timer to 30 minutes
 - Use the light to check on the cake

 The oven settings are our state.
 They are the data needed for the oven to operate.
-Like the oven, a React component can interact with and have settings that change.
-When that happens, the component must re-render to reflect the new state.
-This would be like if the oven's temperature changed; the oven would need to update the display to reflect the new temperature.
+The user interacting with the oven is like a user interacting with a React component.
+The user changes the oven settings, and the oven responds to the changes.

 ## Rendering State